 What Is Profits Passport?

-David Dekel’s Profits Passport is a 100% “done for you” pay-to-play marketing system where you pay your way through a sales funnel to promote the same funnel to as many people as possible.
+David Dekel's Profits Passport is a done for you marketing system where you buy your way through a sales funnel to promote the same funnel to as many people as possible.

-It’s a mix between affiliate marketing (a legitimate way to make money online) and multi-level marketing (MLM/network marketing) where you buy in at certain membership levels before going out and convincing others to do the same.
+It's a mix between affiliate marketing (a legit way to make money online) and multi-level marketing (MLM/network marketing) where you buy in at certain levels before going out and convincing others to do the same.

 Who Is Behind Profits Passport?

-Profits Passport owner David Dekel is a prolific sales funnel creator who seems to come out with some new online money making system every year or so.
+Profits Passport owner David Dekel is a prolific sales funnel creator who comes out with some new online money-making system every year or so.

 His previous programs include:

-There’s rarely anything unique or original about his programs with each program following the same worn-out pattern of going through a sales funnel so you can promote said sales funnel to others.
+There's rarely anything unique or original about his programs.
+Each of them follows the same worn-out pattern of going through a sales funnel so you can promote said sales funnel to others.